Home Affordability Calculator – How Much House Can You Afford in 2025?

 Common Home Affordability Mistakes to Avoid

 Learning from others' mistakes can save you thousands and prevent financial stress.
-Here are the most common affordability miscalculations first-time buyers make:
+Here are the most common affordability miscalculations first-time buyers make when determining how much can I afford to buy a house.

 Using Maximum Qualification as Your Budget

 Just because you qualify for a $400,000 loan doesn't mean you should spend that much.
-Leave room for life's unexpected expenses and other financial goals.
+Leave room for life's unexpected expenses and other financial goals when determining how much house can you afford.

 Forgetting About Closing Costs